-A medical practice could qualify as a marital asset, depending on when it was started and how large it grew during marriage.
+A medical practice could qualify as a marital asset, depending on when it was started and how large it grew during the marriage.
 In some divorces, a portion of the practice’s value will be considered marital, while some other portion is considered the physician’s separate property.
 Physicians can usually exit a marriage with their separate property, but all marital property is subject to equitable distribution.

 At our firm, we work with clients to attempt to retain control of their practice.
 In some cases, you can take the entire practice with you but your spouse gets an offsetting amount of other marital assets.
 For example, you might exit with 100% of the practice but your spouse gets the marital home.
 In other situations, you need to take different steps if you want to keep full control of your practice.
 Some of our physician clients might need to take out a loan and buy out their spouse’s share.
 Selling the practice is not out of the realm of possibility and is definitely something we try to avoid.